 Central Park was meticulously landscaped to be a place where New Yorkers could take a break from the chaos of the city.
 But oddly enough, one of the park’s best places to forget that you’re in the heart of a bustling metropolis is an area that Olmsted and Vaux never touched.

 Hallett Nature Sanctuary covers an area of around 4 acres near ‘The Pond’ in the park’s southeastern corner.
-The area was deemed too rocky for landscaping and was left untouched by the park’s designers.
-The local plants were left to their own devices, and the area soon became a popular hangout for birds.
+The area was deemed too rocky for landscaping and was left alone by the park’s designers.
+With the plants able to grow freely, the area soon became a popular hangout for birds.
 And in 1934, it was officially designated as a bird sanctuary, named after George Hervey Hallett, a civic leader and avid bird watcher.

-And the natural zone still remained unspoiled for decades until park officials started maintaining the area in 2001.
-Some walking trails were laid down, but for years, the sanctuary could only be accessed as part of a special tour.
+The natural zone remained unspoiled for decades until park officials started adding some walking trails in 2001.
+But still, for years, the sanctuary could only be accessed as part of a special tour.
 It wasn’t until 2013 that the area opened up to the general public.

 Unlike the rest of Central Park, Hallett Nature Sanctuary can only be accessed during designated opening hours, which are from 10:00 to sunset.
 While open daily, you may find it closed during special events.